ortus-docs/coldbox-docs/proxy/getting_started.md

 </cfcomponent>
 ```

-This simple proxy object extends the ColdBox Proxy class that gives you all the remote abilities.
-Then it is up to you to create methods that will respond to either Flex/Air/Soap or now with ColdFusion 10; Restful services.

 ## AppMapping

 However, since some of these requests won't be done via HTTP but other protocols like Flex/Air, your ColdBox application must know where in your server the application is located in.
 By default, when using HTTP calls, ColdBox can auto-locate your application with no issues at all, but with Flex/AIR or other protocols you must set this location in your `Application.cfc` via the `COLDBOX_APP_MAPPING` directive.